Fort Worth missing trio: Other possible witnesses

 A store clerk came forward around the time of the girls' disappearance and said that a woman told her that she had seen the girls at the mall that day.
 The woman reported that she saw three girls being forced into a yellow pickup truck near Buddies grocery store at the mall.
-The truck was described to have lights on top of it.
-This witness, however, could never be located by police and the story was never verified.
+The truck was described as having lights on top of it.
+This witness could never be located by police, and the story was never verified.

 In 1981, years after the disappearance, a man said he had been in the parking lot that day and had seen a man forcing a girl into a van.
 The man in the van told him it was a family dispute and to stay out of it.

-In April 2001, Bill Hutchins, a former Fort Worth policeman and security guard at the Seminary South Sears outlet, said that he saw the three girls with a security guard on the night they disappeared.
+In April 2001, Bill Hutchins, a former Fort Worth police officer and security guard at the Seminary South Sears outlet, said that he saw the three girls with a security guard on the night they disappeared.